ibm-cloud-docs/assistant/entities.md

     At run time, the service looks for patterns matching your regular expression in the user input, and identifies any matches as mentions of that entity.
 - **System entity**: Synonym entities that are prebuilt for you by IBM.
 They cover commonly used categories, such as numbers, dates, and times.
 You simply enable a system entity to start using it.

-### Context-based method
+### Annotation-based method
 {: #entities-annotations-overview}

-When you define a contextual entity, a model is trained on both the *annotated term* and the *context* in which the term is used in the sentence you annotate.
+When you define an annotation-based, or contextual entity, a model is trained on both the *annotated term* and the *context* in which the term is used in the sentence you annotate.
 This new contextual entity model enables the service to calculate a confidence score that identifies how likely a word or phrase is to be an instance of an entity, based on how it is used in the user input.

 - **Contextual entity**: First, you define a category of terms as an entity (`product`).
 Next, you go to the *Intents* page and mine your existing intent user examples to find any mentions of the entity, and label them as such.
 For example, you might go to the `#buy_something` intent, and find a user example that says, `I want to buy a Coach bag`.
 You can label `Coach bag` as a mention of the `@product` entity.